 The right technology is of course hugely important, but getting your people and processes up to speed perhaps even more so.
 Yet this is an area that is often overlooked – a recent Government survey found that only 17 per cent of businesses have given staff some kind of cyber security training in the last 12 months.

-Your communication should begin with a cyber security policy, outlining key processes and procedures, what staff should and shouldn't do, and the potential repercussions if the guidelines aren't followed.
+Your communication should begin with a cyber security framework, outlining key processes and procedures, what staff should and shouldn't do, and the potential repercussions if the guidelines aren't followed.
 The exact issues covered will vary from business to business but potential topics could include:

 You should ensure the cyber policy is easily accessible to all employees, is updated regularly, and that staff are also given training around the issues at least every 12 months.